AndrewEllis93/Print-Tuning-Guide/README.md

 - For nozzle endstops:
     - Ensure that your start g-code contains a final z homing **with a hot nozzle** near the end.
         - This ensures that any plastic remaining on the nozzle is squished out of the way, and is less likely to affect your Z offset.
+    - Ensure that the pin is square on top, otherwise it can rotate over time and cause your Z offset to drift.
+    - Ensure that your nozzle is hitting the center of the pin.

 - **Bed mesh can't always save you from mechanical problems.**
     - Most bed mesh issues are caused by the gantry rather than the bed itself.